Part 2

 Choosing first amongst the females.

-For a long time, none of the other males bothered to challenge his authority.
+For a long time, none of the other males dared to challenge his authority.

 Forcing him to occasionally pick a fight, just to have some fun.